 Want to find out more about the editorial team behind The F-Word?
 Then read on!
 If you want to see a full list of contributors, this is the place you need to click.

 The editorship of The F-Word is rotated between our editorial team.
-Our current editor is Helen G, her term started in May 2013.
+Our current editor is Megan, her term started in June 2014.

 Editor at large: Jess McCabe

 Features: Asiya Islam

 Film: Ania Ostrowska

 Non-fiction: Lizzie Atkinson

 The F-Word is run by a collective, made up of:

 More about the people behind The F-Word: